seqan/seqan3/doc/tutorial/alphabet/index.md

 \tutorial_head{Easy, 45 min, \ref setup, None}

 The links on this page mostly point straight into the API documentation which you should use as a reference.
-The code examples and exercises are designed to provide some practical experience with our interface as well as a code basis for your own program development.
+The code examples and assignments are designed to provide some practical experience with our interface as well as a code basis for your own program development.

 [TOC]